gene1wood/hsm-orchestrator/README.md

 Adding these values to the config means you don't have to pass them on the command line every time you run hsm-orchestrator.

+You may need to create the `hsm-orchestrator` directory in order to create the `config.ini` within it.

 ---

 ## Usage